Toronto Police Service: Aircraft

 An unmarked Cessna 206 H (C-FZRR) was registered with the Toronto Police Service and has been used for undisclosed surveillance work.
 The plane has been alleged to have been used during the Rob Ford substance abuse scandal.
 C-FZRR was sold in 2015 to Sky Photo Techniques.
-Air (helicopter) support is provided by York Regional Police through a mutual support agreement.
+Air support (helicopter) is provided by York Regional Police through a mutual support agreement.